sliptype/sliptype.github.io/src/pages/functional-front-end/index.md

 ---
 title: Functional Front-End with Vue and Purescript
-data: "2019-04-06"
+date: "2019-04-06"
 ---

 I often find myself in situations where I am hesitant to make a change because it's impossible to tell what will break.

 When a number of things implicitly depend on one another, there is no risk-free change.

 Rich Hickey (the creator of Clojure) gave [a really great talk][1].
 He points out that there are two types of complexity:
-> _Inherent complexity_ is fundamental to the business logic and exists in any domain.
+> _Inherent complexity_ is fundamental to business logic and exists in any domain.

 > _Incidental complexity_ is introduced by design decisions.